tkellogg/tkellogg.github.com/_posts/2014-06-24-why-is-null-bad.md

 * `map[U](function: T => U): Option[U]` - safely converts the inner value to something else
 * `flatMap[U](function: T => Option[U]): Option[U]` - safely converts the inner value to another option

 Once you get comfortable with Options, your start writing less code and with fewer bugs.
-At some point you'll find that, more often than not, the types only get in the way of making mistakes.
+At some point you'll find that, more often than not, **the types only get in the way of the mistakes**.
+We're starting to see Option-like concepts in [Java][1], [C#][2] and [C++][3].
 We'll talk more about Options later, but for now I'll leave you with this gem:

 {% highlight scala %}
 def doLogin(user: String, password: String) = ???